-When we were growing up, there was this thing called Teletext (kind of like the internet, but not).
-On it there was Digitiser, a video game magazine which updated daily (the only one in the world to do so for quite some time) and wasn’t really about video games, more surreal fun.
+When we were growing up in the early 1990s, there was a special kind of dodgy thing that was kind of like the internet, but not: Teletext.
+On it there was Digitiser, a video game magazine that updated daily (the only one in the world to do so for quite some time) and wasn’t really about video games, more surreal fun.

 It launched on January 1st 1993 and was immediately subversive by being anarchic, confrontational, purposely vague or difficult, and as surreal as you can imagine.
 It was an immediate hit, partly due to its daily updates (pre-internet era, this really was unusual for the games industry), but also due to its sense of humour.

 Created by John Adams in the 1970s, there’s a standard page above.
 As a service, it basically displayed pages mainly in the form of text, but mosaic blocks could also be used to create crude images (which, naturally, Digitiser took full advantage of over the years with some incredibly weird results).